 If, like me, you already have something in the order of 150 cookbooks, then you may wonder whether you need yet another ‘Italian’ cookbook.
 But if you’ve eaten regional cuisine in Italy or, even better, been on a Flavours cooking holiday, then you will know the joys of returning home from a wonderful experience, able to impress friends and to bring memories to the table on a regular basis.
 And if you haven’t yet been to Sicily, then who better to travel with than the passionate, handsome and engaging Giorgio Locatelli.

 Recently, I cooked three dishes from the book for friends.
 The first was a pasta dish (Casarecce) with pistachio pesto.
 It was really simple to make and utterly delicious.
 I made it in small portions as a starter but of course, it would make a great lunch or supper with a green salad.
 Its main virtue is that it takes a well known dish and gives you the comfort of familiarity but with a new twist.

 I then cooked what must be the easiest dish in the book – a simple braised chicken – but marinated beforehand in vinegar and rosemary.
 It was perfect, I shall definitely be making it again.

-This isn’t one of those books where I want to cook virtually everything, as the dishes very much focus on specific key Sicilian ingredients but I already know that a few recipes will become part of my repertoire and for that reason, it’s earned its place among my cookbooks.
+This isn’t one of those books where I want to cook virtually everything, as the dishes very much focus on specific key Sicilian ingredients, but I already know that a few recipes will become part of my repertoire and for that reason.
+It has definitely earned its place among my cookbooks!